aws/aws-cdk/packages/aws-cdk-lib/aws-codebuild/README.md

 ## Environment

-By default, projects use a small instance with an Ubuntu 18.04 image.
+By default, projects use a small instance with a LinuxBuildImage STANDARD_7_0.
 You can use the `environment` property to customize the build environment:

 * `buildImage` defines the Docker image used.
 See [Images](#images) below for